Max Emilian Verstappen is a Belgian-Dutch motor racing driver who is the reigning F1 world champion.

 Verstappen is the son of former F1 driver Jos Verstappen, who drove for Bennetton, Simtek, Footwork, Tyrrell, Stewart, Arrows and finally Minardi between 1994 and 2003.

 Jos was the guiding force for Verstappen's racing career, present during his Karting days and continuing to influence his son throughout the junior formulas all the way to the top.

 Verstappen Sr. is still an ever-present figure in the Red Bull garage to this day, supporting his son's progress as he aims for a world championship.
 Max has spoken in recent times of the pair's desire to race in an endurance event together in the future.

 Motor racing was absolutely in the Verstappen bloodlines in every way possible, as his mom, Sophie Kumpen, also had a career as a driver.

 Max has one sister, Victoria Jane, who is a couple of years younger.

 Max Verstappen's Instagram

-Max Verstappen is an active Instagram user and uses the social media platform to keep his fans up to date with his racing progress, training methods and offers insights into his personal life.
+Max is an active Instagram user and uses the social media platform to keep his fans up to date with his racing progress and training methods, as well as offering insights into his personal life.

 Verstappen's early F1 helmets were dominated by the Red Bull corporate colours, with a heavy presence of dark blue.
-However, in 2020, the Dutchman switched to a largely white design, with Red Bull logos emblazoned across the side of the lid and orange shading throughout, a design he will keep for 2021.
+However, in 2020, the Dutchman switched to a largely white design, with Red Bull logos emblazoned across the side of the lid and orange shading throughout, a design he kept for 2023.